Alonzo-crypto/StandardTechStack/en/backend/nodejs.md

 # Node.js Technology Stack

+IMPORTANT NOTE: This document is not final; it is under review.

 This document outlines the specific standards and conventions for developing backend services with Node.js and TypeScript.

 ## Core Stack